-IIBF's Quarterly Journal, Bank Quest has been included in the Group B of UGC CARE list of Journals.
+IIBF's Quarterly Journal, Bank Quest has been included in UGC CARE list of Journals.
 The University Grants Commission (UGC) had established a "Cell for Journals Analysis" at the Centre for Publication Ethics (CPE), Savitribai Phule Pune University (SPPU) to create and maintain the UGC-CARE (UGC - Consortium for Academic and Research Ethics).
 As per UGC's notice, research publications only from journals indexed in UGC CARE list should be used for all academic purposes.